 Early Notables of the Skriwyn family (pre 1700)

 Outstanding amongst the family at this time was Matthew Scrivener (1580-1609), an English colonist in Virginia, Colonial Governor of Virginia (1608-1609.)
 Born in Suffolk

-, he drowned at the age of 28 with eight other colonists, while attempting to...
-Another 38 words (3 lines of text) are included under the topic Early Skriwyn Notables in all our PDF Extended History products and printed products wherever possible.
+, he drowned at the age of 28 with eight other colonists, while attempting to cross to nearby Hog Island in a storm in 1609.
+His brother...
+Another 55 words (4 lines of text) are included under the topic Early Skriwyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Skriwyn family to Ireland

 Some of the Skriwyn family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland